Code-Institute-Submissions/rockanrolla/TESTING.md

 + __*Visitor 'B' Feedback*:__

-    *"When I am in the videoclips page, I can click on every video name and the the video starts displaying in the box below.
-If I click in other video it plays in its box below, but prevous one is still playing and sounds are mixed between them..."*
+    *"When I am in the videoclips page, I can click on every video name and the video starts displaying in the box below.
+If I click in other video it plays in its box below, but previous one is still playing and sounds are mixed between them..."*

-    Initially every videoclip was targetting different iframes.
+    Initially every videoclip was targeting different iframes.
 After this feedback, HTML was changed to create a videoclip list with only one iframe to target by all of them.
-This solved the issue so everytime a videolink was selected, the iframe was refreshed, avoiding  sound and image mixing.
+This solved the issue so every time a video link was selected, the iframe was refreshed, avoiding  sound and image mixing.

     After this change, the visitor was contacted to check if the changes applied satisfied her expectations and she responded positively about it.

 + __*Visitor 'C' Feedback*:__

-    *"The carrousels don't work!
+    *"The carousels don't work!
 I have no arrows on the sides and when I click on the numbers to select one of them, it is not accurate.
 It doesn't take me to the one I selected."*

     This made a big impact in the project.
-I decided since the beginning of it and as a challenge to avoid the use of Bootstrap libraries and jQuery, but then the functionallity of them carrousels wasn't good enough.
-Commenting the posibilities of a big change in the way I was coding with the online community and other developers, following suggestions about how to do it, made me take the decision to include and edit Bootstrap and jQuery in the project.
-This change made the carrousels display it contents properly and improve the UX when using them.
+I decided since the beginning of it and as a challenge to avoid the use of Bootstrap libraries and jQuery, but then the functionality of them carousels wasn't good enough.
+Commenting the possibilities of a big change in the way I was coding with the online community and other developers, following suggestions about how to do it, made me take the decision to include and edit Bootstrap and jQuery in the project.
+This change made the carousels display it contents properly and improve the UX when using them.

-    After this change, the visitor was contacted to check if the changes applied to the carrousels were noticed and if the contents selected were displayed properly and he answered that "it was like night and day".
+    After this change, the visitor was contacted to check if the changes applied to the carousels were noticed and if the contents selected were displayed properly and he answered that "it was like night and day".
 Open mind feedback and another pair of eyes is always worth in every aspect of life.
 I was reluctant about a big change in the project but this made change my mind and, after solving this issue, motivation about coding was again increased .

 [![Manual testing methods](assets/images/icons/buttonup_20_20.jpg "Manual testing methods")](#manual-testing-methods) *Back to Manual testing methods*